Azure/arc_jumpstart_drops/ui_dashboard_workbook/arc_pbi_dashboard/_index.md

 * **Server Inventory** - A detailed inventory of all servers, both Azure and Azure Arc-connected, providing a clear overview of server landscape
 * **SQL Inventory** - Information on SQL instances, including both Azure SQL and Azure Arc-enabled SQL servers, ensuring you have a complete view of your SQL VM environment
 * **Databases** - Insights into databases managed through Azure Arc, helping you track and manage your database assets effectively.
 * **ESU Forecast** - An estimate of future costs for Extended Security Updates (ESUs) for Windows Server 2016 and SQL Server 2016, based on current pricing.
-The report will highlight servers on-premises and 2016 as ESU cost and 2016 Servers in Azure as ESU avoided or savings.
-For detailed prices of ESUs see: https://azure.microsoft.com/en-us/pricing/details/azure-arc/core-control-plane/
+For detailed prices of ESUs see: [Azure Arc pricing](https://azure.microsoft.com/en-us/pricing/details/azure-arc/core-control-plane/)

 ## Screenshots